 As part of the SUTD edge, undergraduates are exposed to numerous opportunities to gain industry experience from the best companies and countries worldwide.
-“SUTD offers an ideal university curriculum focusing on technology, design thinking and critical problem solving skills as it s its graduates for the rapidly evolving future in industries such as healthcare,” says Adj.
+“SUTD offers an ideal university curriculum focusing on technology, design thinking and critical problem-solving skills as it prepares its graduates for the rapidly evolving future in industries such as healthcare,” says Adj.
 Prof Hsu Pon Poh, Chief and Senior Consultant Surgeon at Changi General Hospital’s Department of Otolaryngology, Head and Neck Surgery.

 That is how Engineering Product Development (EPD) graduate Brendan Lim cultivated the design-centred thinking relevant to the patient focus of his current role as a management associate at Tan Tock Seng Hospital.
 “SUTD’s healthcare modules also gave me a head-start by educating me about the industry, and providing both hands-on experience and the opportunity to work alongside healthcare professionals such as doctors.
 With my specialisation in EPD, these factors will allow me to better create products to address real-world healthcare issues,” he shares.